bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/custom-order-confirmation.md

 ## Installing a custom order confirmation page

+There are two ways to install a custom checkout on a store.
+* Installing using the control panel
+* Installing using the Checkout v3 API

+### Installing using the control panel
 To install a custom order confirmation page on a store, follow these steps:

 1. Navigate to **Advanced Settings > Checkout** in your store's control panel.